Vozzie/explodev/cat2/readme.md

 | ***...*** |
 | ***`0x1A0000`*** |

 > Note: The character `ESC 0x7F` isn't encoded in the current version.
-There's a version already in the test project.
+To avoid this character the code needs to avoid `0x7F` which is possible by decrementing a zeroed byte register and shifting it to right by one. `(0x00 - 1) >> 1` Or by moving a lower value and adding one `0x7E + 1`.

 ### ..
 Creating a decoder